ultrasaurus/test-first-teaching/learn_ruby/hello/index.md

 # Hello!

-This chapter teaches basic Ruby function syntax.
+This lab teaches basic Ruby function syntax.

 ## Open a terminal in this directory